the-muses-ltd/Hades-Machine-Learning-Lambda-Function-Container/README.md

 # Introducing Hades Machine Learning Lambda Container
 Hades invests a lot of time figuring out how to distribute Machine Learning Models on the cloud, we are making all our DevOps and MLOps work open source so you don't have to.
-Use this custom Image to server your Machine Learning Models on AWS Lambda.
+Use this custom Image to serve your Machine Learning Models on AWS Lambda.
 ![Hades](https://github.com/the-muses-ltd/Hades-Machine-Learning-Lambda-Function-Container/blob/main/Readme%20Assets/jelly.gif?raw=true)